RadiBarq/RadiBarq/README.md

 # Radi Barq
-This repo holds my online portfolio website code, my website is developed using React Js.
+This repo holds my online portfolio website code, my website is developed using React JS.
 ## License
 This website is licensed under the MIT License